 The four-year bachelor’s degree program will teach small business management, in addition to system design, energy management, and control theory.
 A student can earn hands-on experience through senior projects and internships.
 This program will cover system calculations, retrofitting, and maintenance basics.
 Other core courses will include electronics, automation design, duct design, energy analysis, load calculation, trigonometry, and algebra.

 HVAC certification requirements for the installer will vary from state to state, but will usually involve on the job training and a post-secondary education.
 The majority of mechanics and installers will begin training at technical schools or community colleges.
 These programs will typically culminate in a certificate or diploma.
 The training program you choose will need to be accredited through a certifying organization, such as the EPA.
-In addition to a training program, an installer will usually be required to complete a two to four yearlong apprenticeship, before being eligible for certification.
+In addition to a training program, a certified HVAC installer will usually be required to complete a two to four yearlong apprenticeship, before being eligible for certification.

 This occupation will require the tech to be skilled in air conditioning, sheet metal work, plumbing, and electrical work.
 A student will study digital electronics, sheet metal fabrication, blueprint reading, and refrigeration.
 Some programs will teach students how to solder and weld.
 A program will also delve into corrective repair and maintenance for air conditioning systems and furnaces.

 Installers will receive training in the handling of refrigerant units and the standards of storage and transportation.
 Programs that deals with refrigeration techniques might also be referred to as HVACR programs.